EGI-Federation/documentation/content/en/users/cloud-compute/im/_index.md

 command-line interface.
 For detailed information about Infrastructure Manager please visit its [documentation pages](https://imdocs.readthedocs.io).

-IM is integrated with the [EGI Check-In Service](../../check-in).
+IM is integrated with the [EGI Check-in Service](../../check-in).
 A very easy way to deploy your first Virtual Machine in the EGI Federation is using the [web-based GUI](https://appsgrycap.i3m.upv.es:31443/im-dashboard/).
 Please see tutorial [here](https://imdocs.readthedocs.io/en/latest/dashboard.html#usage).